himanshudhami/StressGit/Readme.md

 	after creating pull request, it can be assigned to individuals for review and merge merge branch to other branch can also be done in git hub website

+**To reset the working directory to the state of your last commit**

+    git reset --hard